 If you’re visiting Japan in spring, Kyoto is a must-see city with majestic views to explore for every tourist.

 One of the first things that will encourage you to visit Japan is its natural beauty.
 People often think Japan is all about technological advancements and busy streets, but it can impress you with its nature and pristine beauty.

 When you travel outside a big, modern city, you will find that the country is home to some of the best natural scenery.
 Japan offers the best wildlife experiences.
 You can enjoy various dimensions of the country, including the rugged mountains, rocky coastlines, bamboo forests, pristine white beaches, and some of the most beautiful waterfalls.

-From the deep wilderness of Hokkaido to pristine beaches in Okinawa, there’s a lot to cherish in the country.
+From the deep wilderness of Hokkaido to pristine beaches in Okinawa, there’s much to cherish in the country.
 This is one of the best reasons to visit Japan.
-To ensure everything goes fine, do not forget to purchase travel insurance before your trip.
-Travel insurance is essential when visiting other countries- it’s better to have it and not need it than to need it and not have it.
+Travel insurance is something to consider when visiting other countries- it’s better to have it and not need it than to need it and not have it.

 See Related: Best Spring Break Destinations for Families